 In the narrative to follow, the grate names drop out.
 Even Eisenhower and Montgomery appear seldom.
 In their place will be the corps and division commanders, the colonels, the lieutenants, and the privates.
 For the few will be substituted for the many, as the battlefield, so long seen as a single conceptual problem, becomes a confused and disparate fact—a maze of unrelated orchards and strange roads, hedgerows, villages, streams and woods, each temporarily bounding for the soldier the whole horizon of the war.”

 German resistance from 10-12 Soldiers holed up in the compound resulted in a confusing gunfight.
 Americans engaged the buildings from three separate directions with disparate and uncoordinated efforts.
-There Paratroopers were mostly unaware of each other’s positions or strengths and tracking different German positions in windows and floors of the compound.
-Chaos due to poor coordination resulted in a portion of the German element surrendering, an American shot dead from a separate German element, and a final assault on the buildings by the Americans.
-By a little after 0900, the Paratroopers held the maniorand a foothold of the east side of La Fiere bridge.
+Their Paratroopers were mostly unaware of each other’s positions or strengths and tracked different German positions in windows and floors of the compound.
+Chaos due to poor coordination resulted in a portion of the German element surrendering, an American shot dead by a separate German element, and a final assault on the buildings by the Americans.
+By a little after 0900, the Paratroopers held the manior and a foothold of the east side of La Fiere bridge.